Micael Priest: Obituaries

 An obituary in The Austin Chronicle described Priest:

 Besides art, Micael was a master of the story.
 He was never short of them.
 The city and the state it capitalized; citizens of all stripes and denizens of cafes, bars and clubs; the countryside and its critters; the music and the musicians – especially these – were all grist for his mill.
 Stories constituted the air he breathed, with the exhale always more than the inhale.
 Always.
 He was a counter-cultural sage, and frequently dressed the part.
-So much so, in fact, that in his later years, he cut the striking figure of a hippie Gandolf, parting the air with a yarn, and the pavement with his serpentine walking stick.
+So much so, in fact, that in his later years, he cut the striking figure of a hippie Gandalf, parting the air with a yarn, and the pavement with his serpentine walking stick.
 Colorful in language, and wicked smart in perception, he crafted tales that still glow like embers in deep memory.
 When you observed the Priest story train passing, a chuckle was always the caboose.

 Kerry Awn, a member of the Amadillo Art Squad, described Priest in an Austin Chronicle obituary: